-\Note: Some streams have a more stringent temperature criterion that is applied seasonally to further protect salmonid spawning and egg incubation.
-See (((e)(B)(iv))) (c)(iv) of this subsection.
+Note: Some streams have a more stringent temperature criterion that is applied seasonally to further protect salmonid spawning and egg incubation.
+See (c)(B)(iv) of this subsection.

-- (i) When a water body's temperature is warmer than the criteria in Table 200 (1)(c) (or within $0.3^{\circ}\text{C}$ (0.54°F) of the criteria) and that condition is due to natural conditions, then human actions considered cumulatively may not cause the 7-DADMax temperature of that water body to increase more than $0.3^{\circ}\text{C}$ (0.54°F). - (ii) When the background condition of the water is cooler than the criteria in Table 200 (1)(c), incremental temperature increases resulting from individual point source activities must not exceed the numeric criteria and must not, at any time, exceed 28/(T+7) as measured at the edge of a mixing zone boundary (where "T" represents the background temperature as measured at a point or points unaffected by the discharge and representative of the highest ambient water temperature in the vicinity of the discharge). - (iii) Temperatures are not to exceed the criteria at a probability frequency of more than once every ((ten)) 10 years on average. - (iv) Spawning and incubation protection.
+(i) When a water body's temperature is warmer than the criteria in Table 200 (1)(c) (or within 0.3° C (0.54° F) of the criteria) and that condition is due to natural conditions, then human actions considered cumulatively may not cause the 7-DADMax temperature of that water body to increase more than 0.3° C (0.54° F).

+(ii) When the background condition of the water is cooler than the criteria in Table 200 (1)(c), incremental temperature increases resulting from individual point source activities must not exceed the numeric criteria and must not, at any time, exceed 28/(T+7) as measured at the edge of a mixing zone boundary (where "T" represents the background temperature as measured at a point or points unaffected by the discharge and representative of the highest ambient water temperature in the vicinity of the discharge).

+(iii) Temperatures are not to exceed the criteria at a probability frequency of more than once every ten years on average.

+(iv) Spawning and incubation protection.
 The department has identified waterbodies, or portions thereof, which require special protection for spawning and incubation in ecology publication 06-10-038 (also available on ecology's website at www.ecology.wa.gov).
-This publication indicates where and when the following criteria are to be applied to protect the reproduction of native char, salmon, and trout: - Maximum 7-DADMax temperatures of 9°C (48.2°F) at the initiation of spawning and at fry emergence for char; and - Maximum 7-DADMax temperatures of $13^{\circ}\text{C}$ (55.4°F) at the initiation of spawning for salmon and at fry emergence for salmon and trout.
+This publication indicates where and when the following criteria are to be applied to protect the reproduction of native char, salmon, and trout:

+• Maximum 7-DADMax temperatures of 9°C (48.2°F) at the initiation of spawning and at fry emergence for char; and cooling and spring warming that provide significantly colder temperatures over the majority of the incubation period.

+• Maximum 7-DADMax temperatures of 13°C (55.4°F) at the initiation of spawning for salmon and at fry emergence for salmon and trout.

-The two criteria above are protective of incubation as long as human actions do not significantly disrupt the normal patterns of fall cooling and spring warming that provide significantly colder temperatures over the majority of the incubation period.
+The two criteria above are protective of incubation as long as human actions do not significantly disrupt the normal patterns of fall